pconrad/ucsb-cs8-s17.github.io/_lab/lab03.md

 Just as you did with the previous function, skip a blank line (in your lab03.py file), and then type a brief comment, followed by the function header (what will you call this function?)

-This program should print a string of text to the terminal before getting each piece of input from the user.
-A session should look like the following example with possibly different numbers for inputs and the output (so the following is just ONE example of how the program might run):
+This function should print a string of text to the terminal before getting each piece of input from the user.
+A session should look like the following example with possibly different numbers for inputs and the output (so the following is just ONE example of how the function might run):
 <pre>
 Enter number of quarters: <b>4</b>
 Enter number of dimes: <b>12</b>